merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 {% include _join-anvio-slack.html %}

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a robust language to create computational workflows.
-We recently have started using it extensivley with our anvi'o workflows, which provided us with better reproducibility and documentation of our work.
+We recently have started using it extensively with our anvi'o workflows, which provided us with better reproducibility and documentation of our work.

 In order to let you enjoy anvi'o together with the wonders of snakemake, we embarked on an effort to make some of the commonly used anvi'o workflows more accessible and easy-to-use (well, not *too* easy .. after all this is 'science').